jsmolka/blog/content/projects.md

 {{</flex>}}

 # eggvance
 [eggvance](https://github.com/jsmolka/eggvance) is a fast and accurate Game Boy Advance emulator.
-Its processor grew instruction by instruction in conjunction with the [test suite](https://github.com/jsmolka/gba-tests) to ensure a solid implementation with all edge cases covered.
+The processor grew instruction by instruction in conjunction with its [test suite](https://github.com/jsmolka/gba-tests) to ensure a solid implementation with all edge cases covered.

 {{<flex>}}
   {{<image src="eggvance/emerald-mew-lcd.png" caption="Mew on Faraway Island">}}